 - We assist clients in civil and criminal investigations and cases brought by local federal or state prosecutors, the Securities and Exchange Commission, the Federal Trade Commission, the Antitrust Division of the United States Department of Justice, and the California Department of Justice.

 - Ex-Spouse v.
 Spouse’s Business et al.: Our clients, two businesswomen and the small business they own, had been sued in superior court by one of the women’s ex-husband for allegedly interfering with his interests in a joint commercial lease.
 RBGG argued that defendant’s statement to the landlord, informing the landlord of the ex-husband’s threat to evict the women’s business from the office space, was protected pre-litigation speech.
 The court agreed and granted a motion RBGG filed under the California Strategic Lawsuit Against Public Participation (“SLAPP”).
 The court also found that defendants’ claims, which included intentional interference with contract and intentional and negligent interference with prospective economic advantage, had no probability of success.
-As a result, the case will be dismissed and defendants recovered significant attorneys’ fees and costs in connection with the motion.
+As a result, the case was dismissed and defendants recovered significant attorneys’ fees and costs in connection with the motion.

 - Junior Bondholder v.
 Non-Profit: The firm represents a non-profit provider of high quality eldercare and its management company in litigation by the holder of a subordinated tax exempt bond in San Francisco Superior Court.
 Defendants twice successfully demurred to the complaint and later obtained a stay of the litigation.